cn0047/stash/ed/arc/ddd.md

 #### Model.

-A system of abstractions that describes selected aspects of a domain.
+A system of abstractions that describes selected aspects of a domain (aggregates, entities, factories).
-(aggregates, entities, factories)

 #### Ubiquitous Language.